 This module will examine different forms of political violence and relate them to the formation and reassurance of the modern state, in that the state is either the target of political violence or itself the committer of it.
 The module will discuss political theories of violence and empirical examples.
 The purpose of the module will be to introduce and engage students with a major phenomenon of politics - namely politically motivated violence committed by, and directed against, the state.

-(XII) Political Violence against the state (Civil Disobedience)
+(XII) Political Violence and the International System

 |Scheduled Learning And Teaching Activities||Lecture||13||2:00||26:00||N/A|

 |Scheduled Learning And Teaching Activities||Drop-in/surgery||4||1:00||4:00||N/A|